Improving Autoformalization Using Direct Dependency Retrieval: Introduction

 Current mainstream research in autoformalization primarily encompasses three direction.
-First, constructing larger and more challenging datasets for SFT (\textit{Supervised Fine-Tuning}) \citep{cao2025informal,peng2025criticlean,yu2025formalmath,miranda2025veribench,kimina_prover_2025,ying2024lean,zheng2021minif2f,azerbayev2023proofnet}; second, encoding and indexing the libraries of theorem provers to support retrieval \citep{liu2025rethinking,yang2023leandojo,wang2025aria}; and third, employing methods like ICL (\textit{In-Context Learning}) to enable LLMs (\textit{Large Language Models}) to directly translate informal statements into formal code \citep{wu2022autoformalization,zhang2024consistent}.
+First, constructing larger and more challenging datasets for Supervised Fine-Tuning (SFT) \citep{cao2025informal,peng2025criticlean,yu2025formalmath,miranda2025veribench,kimina_prover_2025,ying2024lean,zheng2021minif2f,azerbayev2023proofnet}; second, encoding and indexing the libraries of theorem provers to support retrieval \citep{liu2025rethinking,yang2023leandojo,wang2025aria}; and third, employing methods like ICL to enable Large Language Models (LLMs) to directly translate informal statements into formal code \citep{wu2022autoformalization,zhang2024consistent}.